biojava/biojava.github.io/_wikis/BioJava:Tutorial:Blast-like_Parsing_Cook_Book.md

 by **[Cambridge Antibody
 Technology](mailto:bioinformatics@CambridgeAntibody.com)**

-This section of the biojava tutorial covers making use of the output from software used for sequence similarity/homology based searches of biological databases.
+This section of the BioJava tutorial covers making use of the output from software used for sequence similarity/homology based searches of biological databases.
 The material is presented in a Cook Book fashion giving practical examples that should be enough to get you going.
 If you